SebastianN97/final_exam_august2020_client_challenge/README.md

 ## The Rewrite Challenge

+notes: (delete after)
+- fix cypress on package.json
+- create components and try to convert app.js into components.

 This is a simulation of a real-life task that you might (or might not) experience as a professional developer.

 You have applied for a job at a education firm.
 They want to assess your skills before they present you with an offer.
 For that reason, they want you to participate in a stress test, where you will be writing code under supervision..